Navigating Your Family Law Matters During COVID-19

 If you require confidential counselling or social support, Lifeline can be contacted on 13 11 14.

-If you require any legal assistance with respect to family law matters, our Family Law Team is predominantly working remotely but continue to be completely committed to assisting all new and existing clients with any queries you may have.
+If you require any legal assistance with respect to family law matters, our Family Law Gold Coast team is predominantly working remotely but continue to be completely committed to assisting all new and existing clients with any queries you may have.
 We remain contactable via telephone, video link or email and are using new technologies to ensure we stay in contact with clients to progress matters, despite the environment we are facing.
 If you would like to contact us now, you can reach us on 1300 749 709 or at our website.